5 Must Haves in a New Primary Suite

 1. Custom Wood Vanity

-Wood vanities are more durable than painted, holding up stronger to water damage.
-Adding the warmth and texture of wood in a vanity is the perfect element to incorporate warm tones in a bathroom design.
+Wood vanities are more durable than paint, holding up stronger to water damage.
+Adding the warmth and texture of wood to a vanity is the perfect element to incorporate warm tones in a bathroom design.
+Check out our custom bathroom vanity collection here, featuring 5 unique designs available in three wood finishes.

 Check out more modern bathroom vanity styles you’ll love.